 Triple glazing is the ideal choice for larger glazing areas, such as sliding patio doors, as it allows maximum glazing sizes with minimum heat loss.
 The improved sound installation of triple glazed units can also increase the acoustic performance.

 Our standard triple glazed products are glazed with Low-E Argon gas filled units.
 The units consist of 4mm glass on the outside, 8mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 8mm space filled with Argon gas, and 4mm glass on the inside (4/8Ar/4/8Ar/4).
 Our triple glazed products offer superior U-Values with soft coat low emissivity (low-e) Argon filled units and a centre pane U-Value of 1.0 W/m²K.

 Centre pane U-Values as low as 0.5 W/m²K can be achieved by using triple glazing units consisting of 4mm glass on the outside, 18mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 18mm space filled with Argon gas, and 4mm glass on the inside (4/18Ar/4/18Ar/4).
 This type of triple glazing is suitable for use in sliding patio doors.

 Frosted and obscured patterned glass

-In addition to frosted glass we offer a variety of obscure glazing patterns which are available in different designs offering various levels of privacy.
+In addition to frosted glass (as shown above) we offer a variety of obscure glazing patterns which offer various levels of privacy.
 We use Glass Solutions from Saint-Gobain, which is a leading manufacturer of glass throughout Europe.
 You can choose from the following options:

 Wired Arena C